 - Navigate to the Outline panel to create a new connection to your Vertica database.
 Right click Connections > Create DB connection.

-In the Database Connection dialog box the following fields are required:
+In the Database Connection dialog box, supply the values for the following required fields:

 - Connection: Automatically fills after you are connected to Vertica.